 Elizabeth A. Mily, Executive Vice President, Strategy & Business Development, Bristol Myers Squibb

-Private equity professionals continue to feel bullish and have a positive outlook for M&A, due to favorable credit conditions and large amounts of available dry powder.
-With the challenging conditions of the past year, PE firms are using partnerships, distressed deals, private credit and structured equity investments to remain flexible and creative.
-Will add-on acquisitions continue to be a favorable option to put capital to work with less risk?
-Will the market for exits via SPACs and IPOs stay strong?
-What are investor expectations for the rest of 2021?
+Private Equity professionals continue to feel bullish and have a positive outlook for M&A, due to favorable credit conditions and large amounts of available dry powder.
+The market is seeing PE firms gravitating toward partnerships, co-investing and structured equity investments to remain flexible and creative.
+In such a competitive market, returns should be compressing but why are they not?
+What are the pressure points that are moving forward, or holding back the industry as a whole?
+How are ESG and investor demands shaping the way investors are approaching deals?
+What are investor expectations for the rest of the year and into 2022?

 Panelist: Vivianne Akriche, Managing Director, Eurazeo